Migrant Education Program

 Parent Advisory Council

 The Alaska Migrant Education State Parent Advisory Council meets annually and is comprised of members from 6 regions in Alaska.
 The council helps the Department develop, implement and review plans for the state migrant education programs.
-Regional representatives are nominated on a three year basis.
-The current council membership list can be found here.
+Regional representatives are nominated on a three-year basis.
+View the current council membership list.

 The Alaska Migrant Education Book Program is an annual grant-based program to raise literacy for migrant students.
 Participating districts complete an application to receive funds and a final report at the conclusion of the grant period.